-U.S. rejects WHO coronavirus resolution's language on abortion, IP
+WHO chief vows to continue leading virus response after Trump threat to quit

 “It’s exactly what we feared: the space liberated by Washington will be taken up by China.”

+On Monday, the WHO said an independent review of the global coronavirus response would begin as soon as possible.
+“I will initiate such an evaluation at the earliest appropriate moment,” Tedros said on Tuesday.

+Diplomats said ultimately Washington had decided not to block it outright, despite its objections.

-Reporting and writing by Stephanie Nebehay; Additional reporting by Emma Farge; Editing by Peter Graff
+writing by Stephanie Nebehay; Editing by Peter Graff and Jon Boyle